niniloveyou/GradeProgressView/README.md

 Android API 11+， Because of the use of ValueAnimation， if you want use it on API 8, please use NineoldAndroids library in your project.

 #Usage
-Declare this view in your layout like below.

         gradeProgressView.setProgress(100);                 //without animation